Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 in [player information buttons](#player-information-buttons) to see the manual option.
 However, since it is quite tedious to do this every time, AI provided by the game can automate this process.

-### DefaultFuelResourceSalaryAI

-Adjusting the salary, and transferring fuel and resources from storage to other categories should be done on a regular basis, and these are quite tedious.
-Therefore, Relativitization prepare a simple AI called "DefaultFuelResourceSalaryAI" to manage these things.

-Similar to how you do with the [default AI](#let-ai-do-everything), just click "AI" in the [player information buttons](#player-information-buttons), select "DefaultFuelResourceSalaryAI" instead of "DefaultAI", click "Compute" and "Use all" to put all the commands in your plan.

-### Construction